Discover things to do in Chiloe in 3 days with this recommended itinerary. Visit churches, traditional island architecture and natural parks.

 The island of Chiloé has several cities with accommodation.
 Our recommendation is to base yourself in Castro or Dalcahue, the two places that have the most hotels.

-🏨 Check here where to sleep in Chiloe Island and get your ideal accommodation.
+🏨 Check here where to stay in Chiloe Island and get your ideal accommodation.